svenfraeys/SublimeFoldPython/README.md

 Alternatively, download the package from [GitHub](https://github.com/svenfraeys/SublimeFoldPython "SublimeFoldPython") into your `Packages` folder

 ## Key Bindings
+Fold Python is only accesible and useful when used trough shortcuts.
 All key bindings are using following pattern `Ctrl+Alt+Shift+Key`

 * Ctrl+Alt+Shift+Up : Move up in code / Go to parent